Influencer Marketing Trends in 2025

 Influencers are provided with affiliate codes offering discounts to incentivise shoppers to start a subscription, combining authentic promotion with measurable results.

-For example, Happy Skin Food, with 413K followers on Instagram, achieved 318K plays on a single video, generating an estimated Earned Media Value (EMV) of €1.8K.
+For example, Happy Skin Food, with 413,000 followers on Instagram, achieved 318,000 plays on a single video, generating an estimated EMV of €1,800.

-Similarly, Bettina’s Kitchen, a chef influencer, contributed significantly to the campaign’s success, with her post delivering an impressive EMV of €9.3K.
+Similarly, Bettina’s Kitchen, a chef influencer, contributed significantly to the campaign’s success.
+She generated €17,140 in EMV for the brand in the past six months.
 These figures highlight the effectiveness of using influencers to drive engagement and conversions through relatable, high-impact content.

 This engaging approach generated high-performing content across TikTok and Instagram.
 The campaign's success was further amplified by a news segment featuring the influencers' content and the inclusion of statistics exploring British attitudes toward public toilets.